RafiOsmanu/Flowfield-Pathfinding/README.md

 		}
 ```

-##### Design Choice VectorMap
+#### Design Choice VectorMap
-- As u can see i did not only calculate the direction vectors by using the technique I described before, I alse make use of taking the neighbour with the lowest distance
+- I chose not to only use the technique i described before, i also make use of a technique where u take the neighbour with lowest cost.
-- i combined these techniques because taking the average gives u a more organic flow, but is not so accurate when you have neighbours that are walls
+- I combined these techniques because taking the average gives u a more organic flow, but is not so accurate when you have neighbours that are walls.
-- taking the lowest distance isn't very organic but gives u the better outcome when u happen to be next to a wall
+- Taking the lowest distance isn't very organic, but it's less accurate when you have a wall among your neighbours.

 #### Setting the agents velocity to the calculated direction vectors:

-- Finally like i said before, we simply just check on wich node our agent is and use that node his velocity to set the velocity of the agent
+- Finally we check which node our agent is on and use that node's velocity to set the velocity of the agent.
-- we then multiply it by the maxVelocity of the agent to create our speed
+- Then we multiply it by the max speed of the agent to create our final velocity.
 ```cpp
 		//3.
 Set agent direction to flow map
 		//-------------------------------------------------------------